-But even though Americans are given the right to "life, liberty and the pursuit of happiness," there are some small, surprising things that citizens can't do in the U.S. At both the national and state levels, there are certain laws that are petty or peculiar, especially compared to the rest of the world.
+The United States is known as "the land of the free," and many Americans are proud of the freedoms our country grants.
+But even though Americans are given the right to "life, liberty and the pursuit of happiness," there are some perplexing things that citizens can't do in the U.S. At both the national and state levels, here are some weird things that are surprisingly illegal in the United States.

 In Massachusetts, it's illegal to be paid to tell fortunes without a license.
-Than includes using tea leaves, coffee grounds, crystal balls, tarot cards, astrology, palmistry and more.
+That includes using tea leaves, coffee grounds, crystal balls, tarot cards, astrology, palmistry and more.
 Fortune tellers must have lived for at least one year in the city or town where they intend to tell fortunes to apply.

 Even before it was the setting of popular vampire TV show "True Blood," the state of Louisiana had a law on the books banning "ingestion of human or animal blood" as part of a ritualistic act.

-In 2005, the United States Fish and Wildlife Service banned importing beluga caviar and other beluga products because of the critically endangered status of the beluga sturgeon in the Caspian and Black Seas.
+While other varieties of caviar are legal, in 2005, the United States Fish and Wildlife Service banned importing beluga caviar and other beluga products because of the critically endangered status of the beluga sturgeon in the Caspian and Black Seas.
 The United Nations lifted its ban on exporting beluga caviar in 2007 after the Caspian-bordering countries of Azerbaijan, Iran, Kazakhstan, Russia and Turkmenistan agreed on fishing quotas, but the U.S. ban remains in place.

 More from The Active Times: